Repairing Separated Stomach Muscles – What is Diastasis Recti?

 To minimise these risks, it’s crucial to choose a board-certified plastic surgeon with extensive experience in diastasis recti repair surgery.
 Follow your surgeon’s preoperative and postoperative instructions carefully, attend all follow-up appointments, and communicate any concerns promptly.
 While complications are possible, they are relatively rare, and many individuals experience successful outcomes from this procedure.
 Visit the Risks Page for more information.

-Does Medicare Cover Diastasis Recti Surgery?medicare breast reduction claim
+Does Medicare Cover Diastasis Recti Surgery?

 If rectus diastasis is causing you abdominal discomfort, urinary incontinence, and/or lower back pain, the surgery will be eligible for cover by Medicare and third-party insurers.